Ancient Origins

 What the show claims: The Gateway of the Sun's central figure — generally identified as the solar deity Viracocha — is holding objects that Ancient Aliens (Seasons 1 and 4) interprets as alien technology: staffs that function as weapons or communication devices.
 The show also argues Tiwanaku may predate its accepted timeline by thousands of years, pointing to astronomical alignments that don't match the standard dating.

-What archaeology says: The Gateway of the Sun's iconography is consistent with documented Andean religious symbolism across multiple cultures.
-Archaeologist Alan Kolata of the University of Chicago spent years excavating at Tiwanaku and documented sophisticated raised-field agriculture, hydraulic engineering, and long-distance trade networks — all consistent with a complex but human civilization.
-The dating is based on radiocarbon analysis and stratigraphy, not assumptions.
+What archaeology says: The Gateway of the Sun's iconography threads back through documented Andean religious symbolism shared across multiple cultures — and that's its own kind of wonder.
+Archaeologist Alan Kolata of the University of Chicago spent years excavating at Tiwanaku and uncovered sophisticated raised-field agriculture, hydraulic engineering, and long-distance trade networks.
+The dating rests on radiocarbon analysis and stratigraphy.
+What that gives us isn't a debunk so much as a glimpse of a cosmology we still don't fully read: a people who encoded a whole worldview into a single arch of andesite, and meant it.

-What's still interesting: The scale of the stone transport.
-Some of the massive andesite blocks were quarried more than 60 kilometers away and brought across Lake Titicaca on reed boats, then hauled up to the plateau.
-At 12,500 feet, that's a supply chain that required extraordinary logistics.
+What still grips you: The scale of the stone transport.
+Some of the massive andesite blocks were quarried more than 60 kilometers away and ferried across Lake Titicaca on reed boats, then hauled up to the plateau.
+At 12,500 feet, with thin air and no iron, that's a supply chain that borders on the unbelievable — and they pulled it off.
+The how of it still isn't fully accounted for, and the longer you sit with it, the larger it gets.

 2. Machu Picchu — Peru